mirca/mirca.github.io-www/software/index.md

 daily basis by experts from academia and industry and also by students.

-In the past years, I've been involved with open source software development primarily thanks to Google, Github, and NASA ❤️.
+In the past years, I've been involved with open source software development primarily thanks to Google, GitHub, and NASA ❤️.

 Here is a list of projects I'm more involved with:

 * <a href="https://github.com/astropy/astropy">astropy</a>: A community Python library for Astronomy
 * <a href="https://github.com/astropy/photutils">photutils</a>: Image photometry in Python
 * <a href="https://github.com/keplergo/pyke">pyke</a>: A suite of Python tools to analyze Kepler/K2 data
+* <a href="https://github.com/keplergo/lightkurve">lightkurve</a>: Sweet astronomical flux time series analysis in Python
 * <a href="https://github.com/keplergo/oktopus">oktopus</a>: A soft-bodied, eight-armed package for beautiful inference
 * <a href="https://github.com/mirca/macaw">macaw</a>: A multicolor, long-tailed package for beautiful majorization-minimization applied to machine learning